Donald Trump said "everyone wanted the vaccine" when he was president - ExBulletin

 Biden has repeatedly encouraged wider adoption of the vaccine.

-“When I was there everyone wanted it and we were doing really well.
-Well the military did a fantastic job.”
+“When I was there, everyone wanted it and we were doing really well.
+Well, the military has done a fantastic job.

 Trump has previously said he’s pro-vaccine and got the shot himself, but his supporters also booed when noting this fact, as Insider’s Joshua Zitser reported in August.

-During his tenure, Trump questioned whether drinking or injecting himself with bleach would wipe out COVID-19 and said the coronavirus “isn’t a big deal” in March 2020.
+During his tenure, Trump asked whether drinking or injecting himself with bleach would wipe out COVID-19 and said the coronavirus “isn’t a big deal” in March 2020.

 A Center for Countering Digital Hate (CCDH) study found that most of the misinformation about COVID-19 online, including anti-vaccine messages, came from just 12 accounts.